(UNDERSTANDING or Application)

 The answers therefore to all my notes above lie in, how you see the world in any given moment and how seriously you take that perspective – what you’ve got ON it, that keeps you restricted and bound up!

-Contrary to what you’re culturally led to believe, you don’t experience circumstances on the outside of you directly, the outcome, media, relationships, home crowd – it just looks like you do!
+Contrary to beliefs, you don’t experience circumstances on the outside of you directly, the outcome, media, relationships, home crowd – it just looks like you do!
 You experience your thinking at the moment ABOUT them.

 It’s an innocent misunderstanding of where your experience comes from – it’s a trick of the mind.